SergeyStaroletov/kohmar-firewall/README.md

 4. make userspace ADS in ./ADS (qmake/Qt creator).
 5. copy *.samples *.settings *.conf from ADS to a build targert dir.
 6. edit ./drvctl/module.conf to specify a network interface
-7. run sudo drvctl start in ./drvctl and check if no errors
+7. run sudo ads_drvctl start in ./drvctl and check if no errors
 8. run ADS in ./ADS
 9. ping the specified interface, debug output should scroll.
 Run youtube/etc to test.
 Anomaly graph should paint points.
 10. currently it should just to show anomalies but do not apply the minied rules.